PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 #### SampleRNN:

-For the GANSynth model, 2 different scripts can be use with custom arguments.
-If you want to use them, you will need to use it as follows:
+For SampleRNN, 2 different scripts can be use with custom arguments.
+To use them, run it as follows:

 Note: The values are the default one.